+To apply for a place at this school in the normal admission round, you must complete a Common Application Form available from the local authority in which you live.
 You are also requested to complete the Supplementary Information Form attached to this policy if you wish to apply under oversubscription criteria 1 to 4 or 6 to 8.
-The Supplementary Information Form http://www.stlukesfrodsham.org.uk/page/school-admissions/85577 should be returned to Mrs Bell by 15th January 2024
+The Supplementary Information Form should be returned to Mrs Ap-Carreg - bursar@stlukes.cheshire.sch.uk by 15th January 2025.